velartrill/velartrill.github.io/orig/conspirators.md

 *"Shit!"* Daisy spits, backing away in astonishment and alarm.
 "Night, what the *balls*— I thought you meant, shit, I don't know, some Merekhna cell or whatever— you got your hands on a fucking *Green?* Have you been offworld or—"

 I wave her away.
 "It's not quite like that.
-The Greens, they've got a cell here.
-They came looking for me."
+The Greens, they've got a cell here. *They* came looking for *me*."

 "Are we talking agents or are you telling me there are real live shorties here on Nightshade?"